 Hi, my name is Rebecca and I am a registered qualified counsellor.
 I offer one to one counselling in a peaceful, relaxing setting within my home, that is private and confidential.
+Due to the current climate we are all living in, I am also working online over Skype and other online platforms.

 I offer long-term and time-limited counselling to suit clients' individual needs and financial budgets.
 My location offers plenty of space for parking and is easily accessible from Grimsby and Lincoln via public transport or car.
 Areas such as Scunthorpe, Brigg and Immingham have a limited service via public transport.